-Moving on, let’s now see different types of AWS EC2 Instance Types.
+Moving on, let’s now see different types of Amazon EC2 Instance Types.

 Are you preparing for an AWS interview?
 Then here are the latest AWS interview questions!

-The type of an AWS instance determines the underlying hardware of the instances which are launched.
+AWS EC2 instance types determine the underlying hardware of the instances which are launched.